camunda/camunda-platform/docker-compose/camunda-8.6/README.md

 > :information_source: Docker 20.10.16+ is required.

-> :information_source: The Web Modeler service names have changed with 8.6.0-alpha2.
-If you still have old services running from the previous setup, run `docker compose stop modeler-webapp modeler-restapi modeler-websockets` additionally when tearing down the environment.
+> :information_source: The Web Modeler service names have changed with `8.6.0-alpha2`.
+Run `docker compose stop modeler-webapp modeler-restapi modeler-websockets` when upgrading from a previous version to stop the old services.

 Be sure you are in the correct directory when running all the following commands.
 Use `cd docker-compose/camunda-8.6` to navigate to the correct directory.